lasthyphen/dgc-polls/governance/polls/Dijets Liquidation Ratio Adjustment - April 6, 2023.md

    4: 120
    5: 125
 ---
-# Poll: USDC Liquidation Ratio Adjustment - April 6, 2023
+# Poll: DJTX-USDC Liquidation Ratio Adjustments - April 8, 2023

 The Maker Foundation Interim Risk Team has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) which presents a number of possible **Liquidation Ratio** options.
 Voters are now able to signal their support for a **USDC Liquidation Ratio** within a range of 105% to 125%.

-This Governance Poll ([FAQ](https://community-development.makerdao.com/makerdao-scd-faqs/scd-faqs/governance)) will be active for three days beginning on Wednesday, April 22 at 9 PM UTC, the results of which may inform an Executive Vote which will go live on Friday, April 24, at 4 PM UTC.
+This Governance Poll ([FAQ](https://dijets.io)) will be active for three days beginning on Wednesday, April 22 at 9 PM UTC, the results of which may inform an Executive Vote which will go live on Friday, April 24, at 4 PM UTC.

 ## Review